gvwilson/thirdbit/src/fiction/in-heck/index.md

 Small glass panels set into the ceiling cast the same cold white light that had haunted her dreams for months.

-She had expected a warren of tunnels like the ones Patient had used as its lair.
+She had expected a warren of tunnels like Patient's previous lair.
 Instead,
 she quickly found herself at another heavy door that slid aside at her touch to reveal a circular room with a domed ceiling.